jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 ## Phase 0: Setup

-Download the [starter][starter]. `cd` into the folder and run the `npm install`command in your terminal.
+Download the [starter][starter]. `cd` into the folder and run the `npm install` command in your terminal.

 Next run `npm start` and check your browser to see if your code is running properly.

-Check your browser.
+Test again.
 You should only see an `h1` saying App Components.

 Now take a look at the code.
 In your `App.js` you will see the already created routes for each component.
 You now want to create clickable Links for each of